LaTeX vs. ConTeXt vs. Typst

 ConTeXt does a couple of things better than LaTeX, but it is still based on TeX, and the codebase is … probably horrible?
 So while it serves as a great LaTeX replacement for the time being, and you should try it if you liked the teaser above, it won’t be the ultimate new typesetting system.

-I think, in the end, most of us should switch to Typst and make it the new typesetting system for the scientific community (at least the mathematical one).
+I think, in the end, hopefully most of us will switch to Typst and make it the new typesetting system for the scientific community eventually.

 The question is just when to switch to Typst.